 Randy Travis sings of faith salvation on the unforgettable story song "Three Wooden Crosses," which went to No. 1 in 2003.

 3. Elvis Presley - "Peace in the Valley"

-Elvis may be the King of Rock and Roll, but he was as much of a country boy as anything else.
+Elvis may be the King of Rock 'n' Roll, but he was as much of a country boy as anything else.
 Presley grew up listening to gospel music, and he recorded the classic "Peace in the Valley" in 1957.

 2. Carrie Underwood featuring Vince Gill - "How Great Thou Art"